Financial Statement Analysis Limitation

 With this write-up, are we trying to completely write off the advantages of financial statement analysis and its many methods?
 Definitely not!
 On the contrary, it is believed to be an effective tool that helps in investment related decisions.

-However, when an investor/stakeholder refers to an analysis of financial statements of a company, s/he must be wary of these limitations, factor in the mentioned points and then make an informed decision.
+However, when an investor/stakeholder refers to an analysis of financial statements of a company, s/he must be wary of these factor in the mentioned points and then make an informed decision.
 As Warren Buffet has said, “Risk comes from not knowing what you are doing”.

 This has been a guide to Limitations of Financial Statement Analysis and its definition.
-Here we have listed the top 5 limitations that reduce the dependability of results from financial statement analysis which include quality of underlying data, standalone data, qualitative factors, etc. You can learn more about financing from the following articles –
+Here we have listed the top 5 reasons that reduce the dependability of results from financial statement analysis which include quality of underlying data, standalone data, qualitative factors, etc. You can learn more about financing from the following articles –